To be revealed online in September.

 Skoda says the new car “feels equally at home on rough terrain,” and to help drivers on rugged terrains the manufacturer is introducing the Area View cameras that display the vehicle’s immediate surroundings on the monitor.
 When a trailer is attached to the large SUV, a Tow Assist supporting system takes over maneuvering when reversing slowly, while a new predictive pedestrian protection function brakes automatically as soon as it detects an obstacle.

-2017 Skoda Kodiaq prototype
+Gallery: 2017 Skoda Kodiaq prototype

 - ŠKODA transfers its distinctive new design language into the SUV segment